paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 (2) Notwithstanding paragraph (1), a registrant who is a veterinarian shall not be required to have a separate registration in order to transport and dispense controlled substances in the usual course of veterinary practice at a site other than the registrant’s registered principal place of business or professional practice, so long as the site of transporting and dispensing is located in a State where the veterinarian is licensed to practice veterinary medicine and is not a principal place of business or professional practice.

-(3) Notwithstanding paragraph (1), a registrant that is dispensing pursuant to section 823(g) 1 of this title narcotic drugs to individuals for maintenance treatment or detoxification treatment shall not be required to have a separate registration to incorporate one or more mobile medication units into the registrant’s practice to dispense such narcotics at locations other than the registrant’s principal place of business or professional practice described in paragraph (1), so long as the registrant meets such standards for operation of a mobile medication unit as the Attorney General may establish.
+(3) Notwithstanding paragraph (1), a registrant that is dispensing pursuant to [section 823(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/h&num=0&edition=prelim) narcotic drugs to individuals for maintenance treatment or detoxification treatment shall not be required to have a separate registration to incorporate one or more mobile medication units into the registrant’s practice to dispense such narcotics at locations other than the registrant’s principal place of business or professional practice described in paragraph (1), so long as the registrant meets such standards for operation of a mobile medication unit as the Attorney General may establish.

+(4)

+  (A) Notwithstanding paragraph (1), a person registered to conduct research with a controlled substance under [section 823(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/g&num=0&edition=prelim) may conduct the research under a single registration if—

+    (i) the research occurs exclusively on sites all of which are—

+      (I) within the same city or county; and

+      (II) under the control of the same institution, organization, or agency; and

+    (ii) before commencing the research, the researcher notifies the Attorney General of each site where—

+      (I) the research will be conducted; or

+      (II) the controlled substance will be stored or administered.

+  (B) A site described in subparagraph (A) shall be included in a registration described in that subparagraph only if the researcher has notified the Attorney General of the site—

+    (i) in the application for the registration; or

+    (ii) before the research is conducted, or before the controlled substance is stored or administered, at the site.

+  (C) The Attorney General may, in consultation with the Secretary, issue regulations addressing, with respect to research sites described in subparagraph (A)—

+    (i) the manner in which controlled substances may be delivered to the research sites;

+    (ii) the storage and security of controlled substances at the research sites;

+    (iii) the maintenance of records for the research sites; and

+    (iv) any other matters necessary to ensure effective controls against diversion at the research sites.

+**(f) Inspection**

-**(f) Inspection** The Attorney General is authorized to inspect the establishment of a registrant or applicant for registration in accordance with the rules and regulations promulgated by him.
+(1) The Attorney General is authorized to inspect the establishment of a registrant or applicant for registration in accordance with the rules and regulations promulgated by him.

+(2)

+  (A) If a person is registered to conduct research with a controlled substance and applies for a registration, or for a modification of a registration, to conduct research with a second controlled substance that is in the same schedule as the first controlled substance, or is in a schedule with a higher numerical designation than the schedule of the first controlled substance, a new inspection by the Attorney General of the registered location is not required.

+  (B) Nothing in subparagraph (A) shall prohibit the Attorney General from conducting an inspection that the Attorney General determines necessary to ensure that a registrant maintains effective controls against diversion.

 **(g) Delivery of controlled substances by ultimate users for disposal**